CeciliaSwe/portfolio-2nd/README.md

 ### Design

 #### Color Scheme
-The start game button and lit up gategories uses complimentary colors (orange and blue).
-The lives uses intuitive red and green for strikes left / questions wrong.
+Being a kids game, the color scheme chosen are shades of the base colors.
+They bring contrast and a sense of recognition to the game.
+Green and red are intuitively used for the strikes left / questions wrong sections as well as the question value and score sections, while yellow and blue are used for the question button, categories and question / options sections.

 #### Imagery